‘The Walking Dead: The Final Season’ Announced As Clementine Shares Some Depressing Rules

 The fourth and final chapter of Clementine’s tale in The Walking Dead series will be available August 14 for the PS4, Xbox One, and PC with pre-orders opening on June 8 for each platform’s digital storefront.
 Console owners who pre-order The Walking Dead: The Final Season will also receive immediate access to The Walking Dead: The Telltale Series Collection, which includes all previous entries in the series.

 Meanwhile, PC players will receive a 10 percent discount when pre-ordering through Steam, GOG, or the Humble Store.
-Pre-orders on the Windows Store will unlock season one of The Walking Dead.
+Pre-orders on the Windows Store will unlock Season 1 of The Walking Dead.
 All pre-order offers will expire when The Walking Dead: The Final Season launches.

 There is no word on the release date of the Nintendo Switch version yet beyond “later this year.”